input-output-hk/cardano-sl/docs/block-processing/us.md

 * _Uniqueness of proposal check_: that there is no active proposal with the same id.

 * _Software version check_: numeric software version of application is 1 more
 than of last confirmed proposal for this application.
+Numeric software version should be zero for a new application name.

 * _Stake to include into block check_: sum of positive votes for this proposal is enough to be included into block (at least `updateProposalThd`).